 To find this information, review the company’s website, blog, press releases, podcasts, YouTube videos, white papers, and SEC reports.
-If you don’t find this information on the company website, you may be able to find it using these sites:
+If you don’t find this information on the company website, you may be able to find it at SEC reports: http://www.secinfo.com/

 Additionally, “Follow” the company on LinkedIn, Facebook, and Twitter.
 More and more companies are embracing social media as part of their marketing strategy, so be sure to check all three sites.

-2) Research members of the leadership team and the organizational structure of the company using your LinkedIn contacts, LinkedIn’s company search tool, or these sites: http://implu.com/; http://www.cogmap.com/.
+2) Research members of the leadership team and the organizational structure of the company using your LinkedIn contacts or LinkedIn’s company search tool.

 3) Research the interviewer(s) using Google or LinkedIn.
 “Follow” the interviewer on LinkedIn, Facebook, and Twitter.

 4) Research your predecessor.
-Find out how long s/he was in the position, why s/he left the compny, and where s/he went.
+Find out how long s/he was in the position, why s/he left the company, and where s/he went.